Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 The above specification file has `meta-llama/Llama-2-7b-hf` as the selected model to fine-tune.
 The fine-tuned model will be placed in Snowflake stage `VOLUMES` under `llama-2-ft`.

 Two endpoints are included in the specification file: jupyter and app.
-JupyterLab will be used to check the fine-tuning status while the other endpoint will enable a quick chat-based test of the fine-tuned model.
-Lastly, two GPUs are requested to enable running a fine-tuned `meta-llama/Llama-2-7b-hf` and a non-fine-tuned `meta-llama/Llama-2-7b-hf` on separate GPUs.
+JupyterLab will be used to check the fine-tuning status while the other endpoint will serve a quick chat-based test of the fine-tuned model.
+Lastly, two GPUs are requested to enable running a fine-tuned `meta-llama/Llama-2-7b-hf` and a non-fine-tuned `meta-llama/Llama-2-7b-hf` on separate GPUs in the chat test.

 Save the file and push to Snowflake stage using one of the below:
   - `PUT file://autotrain.yaml @CONTAINER_HOL_DB.PUBLIC.SPECS AUTO_COMPRESS=FALSE OVERWRITE=TRUE;` with SnowSQL
-  - `snow object stage copy ./autotrain.yaml @specs --overwrite` with SnowCLI
+  - `snow object stage copy ./autotrain.yaml @specs --overwrite` with (SnowCLI)[https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/command-reference/object-commands/stage/copy]
   - Upload to stage CONTAINER_HOL_DB.PUBLIC.SPECS using Snowsight GUI.

 <!-- ------------------------ -->
 ## Container Service
 Duration: 3

 Finally, we will start the Snowpark Container Service.
-Run the following SQL commands in [`03_start_service.sql`](https://github.com/Snowflake-Labs/sfguide-intro-to-snowpark-container-services/blob/main/03_start_service.sql) using the Snowflake VSCode Extension OR in a SQL worksheet:
+Run the following SQL commands in [`03_start_service.sql`](https://github.com/Snowflake-Labs/sfguide-fine-tuning-llms-with-spcs-huggingface-autotrain/blob/main/03_start_service.sql) using the Snowflake VSCode Extension OR in a SQL worksheet.

+> aside positive
+>
+>  NOTE: The below SERVICE is tagged with a comment.
+This comment helps Snowflake capture usage trends that could lead to code improvements (performance, cost optimization, or functionality).
+As part of our continual improvement of all of our frameworks and accelerators, we review who and how our customers are leveraging these tools.
+While our tagging of objects and sessions is meant to provide improvements back to our customers, we also understand that not all of our customers will maintain this tagging.

 ```SQL
 USE ROLE CONTAINER_USER_ROLE;